oemof/tespy/doc/tespy_modules/characteristics.rst

 interpolation on the x-dimension similar to the characteristic line functionality.
 As the y, z1 and z2 data are two-dimensional, **each row of** **the data corresponds to one x value**.
-Thus, the result of the first step is a vector for each dimesion (y, z1 and z2).
+Thus, the result of the first step is a vector for each dimension (y, z1 and z2).

 .. math::